 Introduction

-The Innovation Sanctuary provides a structural alternative.
+The Innovation Sanctuary™ provides a structural alternative for this population.
 It is a high-skill private gig space that combines the flexibility of independent work with the support structures of community membership, AI-enabled onboarding, and IP-aware engagement protocols.
 Contributors join not to escape work but to engage more deeply with their chosen domains.
 They gain access to shared resources, peer networks, standardised processes, and collective reputation capital.
 The Sanctuary does not replace the need for income; it reconfigures how income-generating work aligns with long-term opportunity recognition and development.

 This is distinct from the “startup founder” path.
 The Innovation Sanctuary explicitly rejects the factory model of sequential progression: founder, scale, exit, investor, ecosystem thinker.
 It treats these as independent roles with different skill sets, each representing a valid highest expression of that domain.
 One can develop toward any role directly without treating earlier roles as prerequisites.
 This rejection of sequential progression connects directly to self-determined learning principles, where individuals choose their development path based on aptitude, interest, and opportunity rather than prescribed stages.